asyncapi/website/pages/blog/2022-summary.md

 It is a good practice to sometimes stop and turn back.
 Sometimes you need to see what you left behind, what successes made you go that far, and what things you missed and never had time to enjoy or explore.
 The more often you do it, the better your decisions may be in the future.
 It is essential to do it at least once a year in open source.

 Omg, I don't recall when I last wrote something so clever.
-At least, I think it sounds clever :smiley:
+At least, I think it sounds clever. :smiley:

 This article will take you on a journey to the past to see what happened in 2022 at AsyncAPI Initiative.